nitishmandal01/python-learning/README.md

 # python-learning
 My Python learning journey is documented here.
-All the Examples and exercises, regarding python learning is accumulated here.
+All the Examples and exercises, regarding Python learning are accumulated here.